Giving Back: Distinguished Alumnus a Pillar of His Community

 In the Field

-In the Field: A Bountiful Harvest
+In the Field: Through Another’s Eyes

 For nearly 200 years, Augusta University and its legacy institutions have been centers of learning and drivers of discovery and innovation in Augusta, the state of Georgia and beyond.
 Our community of alumni, students, faculty and friends are amazing people living incredible lives and making invaluable contributions to our world.